sostheim/lbex/README.md

 <b>loadbalancer.lbex/node-address-type</b> - Determines whether to direct load balanced traffic to the node's `internal` private IP address (default), or its' `external` public IP address.

 ### Annotation Selection
 It is incumbent on the service designer to make sensible selections for annotation values.
-For example, it makes no sense to select a node address type of `external` if the worker nodes in the Kubernetes cluster haven't been created with one.
-It would also be off to try to select an upstream type of `cluster-ip` if 1) the service doesn't provide one, 2) LBEX is not running as a Pod in the cluster.
+For example, it makes no sense to select a node address type of `external` if the worker nodes in the Kubernetes cluster haven't been created with external IP addresses.
+It would also be off to try to select an upstream type of `cluster-ip` if 1) the service doesn't provide one, 2) LBEX is not running as a Pod inside the Kubernetes the cluster.
 By definition a cluster IP address is only accessible to members of the cluster.

 ## Using LBEX Example - Revisited
 Returning to the pervious example, here is the updated version that takes advantage of the default values for all but the one required annotation.
-As before, the following [Service Specification](https://kubernetes.io/docs/concepts/services-networking/service/) would configure LBEX for the NTP Service.
+As before, the following Service Specification would configure LBEX for the NTP Service.
 ```
 apiVersion: v1
 kind: Service